Skip to main content

 Parameters assessed: Visceral, hematologic, and BMD

-aThe Cerezyme treatment group from the ICGG Gaucher Registry analyses represents patients with Gaucher disease type 1 who received either alglucerase or imiglucerase.
+aThe Cerezyme treatment group from these ICGG Gaucher Registry analyses represents patients with Gaucher disease type 1 who received either alglucerase or imiglucerase.

 The International Collaborative Gaucher Group (ICGG) Gaucher Registry

 The ICGG Gaucher Registry is the world’s largest cooperative, observational database on Gaucher disease.
-The ICGG Gaucher Registry is sponsored by Sanofi and directed by the ICGG, a group of physicians who are experts in the management of Gaucher disease.8
+The ICGG Gaucher Registry is sponsored by Sanofi and directed by the ICGG, a group of experts in the management of Gaucher disease.9

-• The ICGG Gaucher Registry provides observational data on more than 7000 patients with Gaucher disease worldwide3
+• The ICGG Gaucher Registry provides observational data on >7000 patients with Gaucher disease worldwide10

 Choose the longest-studied ERT